python-discord/site/pydis_site/apps/content/resources/guides/python-guides/bot_presence.md

 ---

-A large number of bots having presences that change by themselves after a certain period.
+A large number of bots have presences that change by themselves after a certain period.
 In discord.py this can be done using a task loop.
-You can read more about tasks [here](https://discordpy.readthedocs.io/en/latest/ext/tasks/index.html).
+You can read more about tasks [in the documentation](https://discordpy.readthedocs.io/en/latest/ext/tasks/index.html).

 ## An example to using changing activity!